 Award Disbursement Procedures

-Prior to the disbursement of any prize money, proof of the establishment of a legal business entity must be provided, to include a copy of the following:
+Prior to the disbursement of any prize money, proof of the establishment of a legal business entity must be provided.
+The following should be setup:

-- Establishment of a business banking account is also strongly suggested.
+- Establishment of a business banking account is required